 Word processing software

-The final step in word processing came with the advent of the personal computer in the late 1970s and 1980s and with the subsequent creation of word processing software.
-Word processing systems that would create much more complex and capable text were developed and prices began to fall, making them more accessible to the public.[further explanation needed]
+The last step in word processing came with the advent of the personal computer in the late 1970s and 1980s and with the subsequent creation of word processing software.
+Word processing systems that would create much more complex and capable text were developed and prices began to fall, making them more accessible to the public.

-The first word processing program for personal computers (microcomputers) was Electric Pencil, from Michael Shrayer Software, which went on sale in December of 1976.
+The first word processing program for personal computers (microcomputers) was Electric Pencil, from Michael Bell Software, which went on sale in December of 1976.
 In 1978 WordStar appeared and because of its many new features soon dominated the market.
 However, WordStar was written for the early CP/M (Control Program–Micro) operating system, and by the time it was rewritten for the newer MS-DOS (Microsoft Disk Operating System), it was obsolete.
 WordPerfect and its competitor Microsoft Word replaced it as the main word processing programs during the MS-DOS era, although there were less successful programs such as XyWrite.

 Most early word processing software required users to memorize semi-mnemonic key combinations rather than pressing keys such as "copy" or "bold".
 Moreover, CP/M lacked cursor keys; for example WordStar used the E-S-D-X-centered "diamond" for cursor navigation.
 However, the price differences between dedicated word processors and general-purpose PCs, and the value added to the latter by software such as “killer app” spreadsheet applications, e.g. VisiCalc and Lotus 1-2-3, were so compelling that personal computers and word processing software became serious competition for the dedicated machines and soon dominated the market.